vasylmalik/project-servlet/README.md

 <a href="https://github.com/LeeTovetz/JRU-JavaProfessional" >**Mini-project 04 on the topic: Servlets, JSP by JavaRush University**</a><br>

-Task: Write a " Tic-tac-toe" game using Servlets and JSP.<br>
+Task: Write a "Tic-tac-toe" game using Servlets and JSP.<br>

 To do this:<br>
 - Make a fork from the repository;